Get

 Can Dogs Eat Chick-fil-A?
 Vet-Reviewed Nutrition Facts & FAQ

 Chick-fil-A has been serving up its famous chicken sandwiches and other tasty menu items since 1967.
 Founder Truett Cathy opened the first Chick-fil-A restaurant in Atlanta’s Greenbrier Shopping Center, and today, the restaurant is the largest quick-service chicken restaurant chain in the US.
 Humans are obviously fans of the restaurant, but what about dogs?
 Can dogs eat Chick-fil-A?
-The answer is that it depends on the item and how much.
+The answer is that it depends on the item and how much they eat.

 No matter what item on the menu you choose, it should be an occasional treat only and avoided entirely if your pup is on a low-fat or calorie diet, or has underlying health conditions such as gastrointestinal issues or pancreatitis Let’s take a closer look into the different items the restaurant has and whether or not you can let your dog have a taste safely.